PX4/PX4-user_guide/en/companion_computer/auterion_skynode.md

    cp /persistent/shared_container_dir/fmu/update.tar /persistent/shared_container_dir/fmu/update-dev.tar
    ```

-1. Skynode should automatically flash the new image to its flight controller.
+1. Skynode will automatically flash the original image to its flight controller.
-   You can monitor the update using the following command.
+   You can monitor the flashing process using the following command.
+It will not work anymore after the flashing is completed.

    ```sh
    tail --follow=name /shared_container_dir/fmu/update_status